-The unmitigated AHI figures for the 2013 Lynn Canal alternatives are 288 for East Lynn Canal and 101 for West Lynn Canal.
+The unmitigated AHI figures for the current Lynn Canal alternatives are 291 for East Lynn Canal and 102 for West Lynn Canal.
 These are considered high or very high, but are well within the range for highways that have achieved good operational risk management records through appropriate mitigation, as listed in Figure 1.